developmentseed/project-seed/README.md

 |
 +- main.js: entry point -- boot up the app.
-+- actions.js: the user actions available to the app's components
++- actions.js: the user actions available to the app's components +- store.js: the data store, responsible for hitting the api and providing
+|    the result to the rest of the application
 |
 +- component/: individual view (React) components.
 +- lib/: generic app helpers